strblr/pegase/README.md

 - Non-terminals are self-captured, meaning that `id` is equivalent to `<id>id`.
 - Captures are propagated and accumulated upwards just like `children`, but are stopped at non-terminals.
 I.e. `'[' expr ']'` will just capture `expr`, but not forward the sub-captures done inside `expr`.

-Taking this into consideration, our prefix-to-postfix converter can be rewritten is a slightly nicer and more idiomatic way:
+Taking this into consideration, our prefix-to-postfix converter can be rewritten in a slightly nicer and more idiomatic way:

 ```js
 const prefix = peg`